SunnyViewTech/docs/my-website/docs/Integration/vrchat.md

 https://docs.vrchat.com/docs/action-menu

-After enabling OSC, the 'Sit/Stand' option in the Quick Menu will be replaced with the 'Calibrate FBT' option.
+After enabling OSC, the **Sit/Stand** option in the Quick Menu will be replaced with the **Calibrate FBT** option.

 ![](../img/osc-option3.png)

 #### Legacy Calibration Mode

-Additionally, it's recommended to set the Legacy Calibration option to On in the Settings.
+Additionally, it's recommended to set the **Legacy Calibration** option to On in the Settings.

 ![](../img/osc-option4.png)